The path to success is comprised of many significant small steps, and to have a conscious change of attitude.

-MSL Master offers two inter-related and also stand-alone series of Chinese textbooks, Mandarin Express series and Chinese Reading and Writing series, which clearly separate between learning to interact verbally and learning to read and write.
-These books are for non-Chinese speakers to learn Chinese efficiently and effectively, providing a well designed learning path for them to progress from complete beginners to Chinese proficiency and cultural literacy.
+At MSL Master, the path of learning Chinese is defined by two inter-related and also stand-alone series of Chinese textbooks, Mandarin Express series and Chinese Reading and Writing series.
+These books are for non-Chinese speakers to learn Chinese efficiently, effectively and systematically, talking them from complete beginners to Chinese proficiency and cultural literacy.

 Two series of Chinese textbooks, which clearly separate between learning to interact orally and learning to read and write, is the best approach to the task of learning Chinese.